Vince Edwards: Voice work and later roles

-During his acting career Edwards ventured occasionally into the recording studios and there were a number of singles released in his name.
-The most important one was never issued, and in 1959 Ray Peterson was credited with the first version of "The Wonder of You" which became an international hit for him and for Elvis Presley - however, the very first recording was made by Vince Edwards.
+During his acting career, Edwards ventured occasionally into the recording studio, and a number of singles were released in his name.
+The most historically notable was never issued: Edwards is reported to have recorded "The Wonder of You" in 1958, before Ray Peterson's better-known 1959 version, which became an international hit and was later popularized by Elvis Presley; Edwards's recording has never surfaced.